Phase 1 (Saga album)

-Phase 1 is a studio album by Saga, released on 22 April 1998.
+Phase 1 is a studio album by Saga, released in 1997.

 Phase 1 was originally recorded in 1978.
 It is a fan only release that was made available through The Saga Club.
 It contains the demo versions of "You're Not Alone", "Mouse in a Maze" and "Hot to Cold".
 These versions are played live and are not re-mixed or dubbed.
 It also contains 5 new previously unreleased songs.